trax-project/trax3-design/security.md

 Other authentication protocols may be supported by TRAX LRS 3.0, including OAuth as defined in the xAPI spec.
 Options still have to be explored and confirmed.

+Here is a list of measures to improve passwords protection:

+- BasicHTTP passwords are currently stored without encryption.
+This should be changed.
+- In the UI, the password field should hide the entered password.

 ## OWASP